 The apple genome sequence and breeding

 The apple genome sequence should make the apple breeding process considerably faster and more accurate.
 Because it tells us the location and sequence of every gene in the apple, it will enable the design of many more DNA markers for desirable traits.
-In turn, this should improveand – 2 breeding techniques that rely on DNA markers.
+In turn, this should improve marker-assisted selection and genomic selection – 2 breeding techniques that rely on DNA markers.

 It’s also likely that the genome of individual apple seedlings will be sequenced routinely in the future, when the cost of sequencing is less.
 Eventually, this might provide an alternative to marker-dependent breeding techniques.

 The genome sequence also provides insight into how existing apples function.
-As the genomes of other apple cultivars are sequenced, it will help researchers understand the basis of important apple characteristics like flavour, texture and disease.
+As the genomes of other apple cultivars are sequenced, it will help researchers understand the basis of important apple characteristics like flavour, texture and disease resistance.

 Read the original research paper that reported the apple genome sequence (published in the journal Nature Genetics).